Quaker Ridge Golf Club: History

 Johnny Farrell was the head professional at the Quaker Ridge from 1919-1930.
-Mario Guerra is the current head professional.

 Quaker Ridge has hosted a number of tournaments including two Metropolitan Amateurs, three Metropolitan Opens, two Metropolitan PGA Championships and the 1997 Walker Cup.
 Quaker Ridge also hosted the Curtis Cup in 2018.

 In 1969, Jimmy Demaret stated, "Quaker Ridge is the most underrated golf course in the New York area, because it has never been host course to a major championship.
 I'd like to go on record as saying it would be a tough test of golf for any tournament – the U.S. Open and the PGA included."
 Two-time PGA Champion Paul Runyan, who played the 1936 Metropolitan Open at Quaker, said that Quaker Ridge "is the greatest golf course in the world."

 In 2008, Golf Digest rated Quaker Ridge the 30th best course in the United States.
 The course was also ranked 64th in the world in 2007 by Golf Magazine.